stdlib-js/stdlib/tools/ci/circle/README.md

 > [CircleCI][circleci] scripts.

-This directory contains scripts for managing the [CircleCI][circleci] build lifecycle.
+This directory contains scripts for managing the build lifecycle on [CircleCI][circleci].

 <section class="links">